Canadian Boys' Clothes: Immigration

 Austria-Hungary

 Canada was first settled by the French as New Canada.
 As far as we know, Canada is the only country outside of Algeria and to a lesser extent Tunisia where large numbers of French collonists settled.
 Britain seized Canad during the French and Indian War (1759).
 Canada after the English victory was largely cut off from France.
-Most French Caadians today can trace their ancestry back to New France and now more recent immigration.
+Most French Candians today can trace their ancestry back to New France.
+While many Europeand emigrated to Canada during the 19h and early-20th centuries, very few were French.

 After the British and French the Germans are the largest ethnic group in Canada.
 They started coming to Canada in 1750 where they founded Lunenburg in Nova Scotia.
 Many German-speaking immigrants from Pennsylvania followed and settled in Ontario.
 In the 19th century waves of German immigrants arrived from Germany.
-80% of Berlin, southwest of Toronto, was German.
-The name was changed to Kitchener in WWI.
-When the prairie provinces opened up to the settlers scores of German-speaking Mennonites bought land in Manitoba, Saskatchewan and Alberta.
-In 1886 most "Germans" in Manitoba were actually born in Russia and Poland.
+One German community was Berlin, southwest of Toronto,aboyt 80 percent of the residents were German.
+The name was changed to Kitchener during World War I. When the prairie provinces opened up to the settlers scores of German-speaking Mennonites bought land in Manitoba, Saskatchewan and Alberta. as a result, for a giomecin the 1880s, most 'Germans' in Manitoba were actually born in Russia and Poland.

 Irish